 Provide income and food for families in Kenya & DRC

-Lively, healthy and easy to care for, a goat provides food and money for families in Kenya and the Democratic Republic of Congo.
+Lively, healthy and easy to care for, a goat provides food and money for farming families.

 Goats can produce up to four litres of milk daily, so families can make money selling the excess.

 They can also give birth to kids twice a year, often producing twins or triplets, that grow up to have more kids.

 The income earned from these goats can help to improve a family’s diet, and pay for education and healthcare.

 Picture: Urkabel (5), from Tigray northern Ethiopia, with his goat.
 (Photo: Jeannie O’Brien)

 “I am now a role model for my community”